What Unique Selling Proposition Is & How to Define Yours [+7 Examples to Inspire You]

 3. Prospect research

-Check what people who already purchased a similar product are saying.
+Check what your prospective customers, or the ones who already purchased a similar product, are saying.
 If you see the same complaint repeats – remember it.
 It’s probably the key thing that can become your USP if you do it the right way.

 USP is not necessarily about the product.
 Comments on delivery or customer service count, too.